 The majority of literature before 2015 has suggested that traps are unlikely to significantly impact rocky reef biotopes.
-However, more recent studies, such as those conducted by Gall et al. (2020) and Rees (2018) suggest that traps will have negative impacts on the biological functions of reef habitats at high spatial and temporal densities.
+However, more recent studies, such as those conducted by Gall et al. (2020) and Rees (2018) and Rees et al., 2021 suggest that traps will have negative impacts on the biological functions of reef habitats at high spatial and temporal densities.
 A site level assessment considering the site conservation objectives, intensity of fishing taking place, exposure to natural disturbance and potential presence of particularly sensitive species will be needed to determine whether management will be required.